skrodahl/sorbits/README.md

   Pressure comes from pace and the growing gauge target, never from a screen-filling wall of reds.

-The feel targets, in the designer's words: L1–10 should be a readable climb with L10 as the "boss level"; crossing it grants relief (speed reset) plus one more red on the board.
+The feel targets: L1–10 is a readable climb with L10 as the "boss level"; crossing it grants relief (speed reset) plus one more red on the board.